Asian benchmarks decline after bear market hits Wall Street

 "Another day to digest the recent U.S. inflation data, and another day closer to the June FOMC meeting, and global markets, we well as those here in Asia have been demonstrating that they don't like where the global economy sits right now," Robert Carnell, regional head of research Asia-Pacific at ING, said in a report.

 Adding to worries about the fragile Japanese economy is the sliding yen, recently at 135, the lowest level against the U.S. dollar since 1998.
-The U.S. dollar fell to 134.40 Japanese yen from 134.46 yen, as the yen's weakness was mitigated somewhat by Bank of Japan Gov. Haruhiko Kuroda's comments expressing concern about its decline.
+The U.S. dollar rose to 134.62 Japanese yen from 134.46 yen, as the yen's weakness was mitigated somewhat by Bank of Japan Gov. Haruhiko Kuroda's comments expressing concern about its decline.

-"Against this backdrop, equities in Asia are unlikely to be spared pain," said Tan Boon Heng at Mizuho Bank in Singapore.
+"Against this backdrop, equities in Asia are unlikely to be spared pain," Tan Boon Heng at Mizuho Bank in Singapore said in a commentary.

 On Wall Street, the S&P 500 index sank 3.9% to 3,749.63.
 It's 21.8% below its record set early this year and now in a bear market.
 The Dow lost 876.05, or 2.8%, to 30,516.74 on Monday, after falling more than 1,000 points.
 The Nasdaq composite dropped 4.7% to 10,809.23.